 The Midland Historic Railway was listed on the National Register of Historic Places in 1983.
 In 1987 Midland purchased the line from Baldwin City to Ottawa Junction, Kansas from the Atchison, Topeka and Santa Fe Railway and began running excursion trains on part of the line later that year.

 Weekend Boy Scout camps are held at the Midland Railway in the spring and fall and a railroading merit badge is offered.

-Group excursions on Baldwin City's Midland Railway may be arrange for $300-$400.
+Group excursions on Baldwin City's Midland Railway may be arranged.